naoina/kocha/docs/controller.md

 }
 ```

-If you want to your own XML format, please use [Render](#Render) with ContentType specified to *application/xml*.
+If you want to render your own XML format, please use [Render](#Render) with ContentType specified to *application/xml*.

 ### RenderText *([godoc]({{ site.godoc }}#Controller.RenderText))*

-Render a plain text.
+Render plain text.

 ```go
 func (c *Root) Get() kocha.Result {